lf-edge/eve/docs/static-and-proxy-config.md

 it to local.json instead?]
 And futher overridden by a USB memory stick plugged in when the device is powered on.
 The scripts/mkusb.sh can be used to create that script.
-Finally, when the device is create or updated in the controller, the device port configuration can be specified.
+Finally, when the device is created or updated in the controller, the device port configuration can be specified which will be sent to the device using the systemAdapter part of the API.
 The most recent information DevicePortConfig becomes the highest priority, but the device tests that it works before using it (and falls back to a lower-priority working config.)